jmquigley/trailz/README.md

 ## Overview

 To use the library create an instance of the `Maze` class with the size requirements and algorithm type.
 It will automatically generate the maze and save it within a grid.
-The contents of the maze can be retrieved by using the `.string` or `.array` properties to get the contents.
+The contents of the maze can be retrieved by using the `.string` or `.repr` properties to get the contents.
 The `.string` will give an ASCII string representation of the maze.
-The `.array` method will return a two dimensional array that contains the representation of that cell.
+The `.repr` method will return a two dimensional array that contains the representation of that cell.
 This representation is 1 of 16 possible representations for a cell (for drawing purposes).

 ### Usage